ranjitklive/Capstone-CloudDevOps/README.md

 ### Setting your pipeline for lint, build and publish your docker image

-For create your pipeline you have to add the file `Jenkinsfile` in jenkins, also before run the pipeline you have to do login in Docker for publish image task
+Jenkins build pipeline is defined in `Jenkinsfile`.
+Also, before running the pipeline, we have to login to Docker.com for publishing blue/gree docker image.

-### Blue Green deployment configuration is setting in Kubernetes using Controllers and Service
+### Blue Green deployment configuration setting in Kubernetes using Controllers and Service

-1) Apply blue controller inside blue-green/blue folder
+1) Apply blue controller within blue-green/blue folder

     `kubectl apply -f blue-controller.json`

-2) Apply green controller inside blue-green/green folder
+2) Apply green controller within blue-green/green folder

     `kubectl apply -f green-controller.json`

-3) Deploy service in blue-green/ folder
+3) Deploy service within blue-green/ folder

     `kubectl apply -f blue-green-service.json`

-   Then you can check the application deployed in your browser
+   Then you can check the application deployed in the browser

 4) For do a blue-green deployment update the section to **green** in blue-green-service.json file:

     "selector":{
           "app":"blue"